N-dogg/Annual-Report-Readability/README.md

 Hypotheses
 -------------------
-Overall goal is to develop a solution that call analyse the relationship between financial statemet complexity and performance.
+Overall goal is to develop a solution that can analyse the relationship between financial statement complexity and performance.
 The following are the projects hypotheses:

-- Lexical tightness, calculated by mean normalised point-wise mutual information(PMI), is a good indicator of text complexity
+- Lexical tightness, calculated by mean normalised point-wise mutual information (PMI), is a good indicator of text complexity
 - There is a correlation between text complexity and financial performance: percentage change in profit before tax.
 - Financial statements that exhibit higher complexity are associated with poorer performance.